We are currently under siege by the riot police and we are trying to decide our response.

 Another activist band managed to get through the barricades surrounding the Gleneagles hotel which put the police into a huge panic.
 The army were called in to back them up later as a result.

-Anarchist teapot and Rampanplan (a Dutch field kitchen) are working together to supply us with food and are massively in debt as a result.
+Anarchist teapot and Rampanplan (a Dutch field kitchen) who are working together to supply us with food and are massively in debt as a result.
 So we have to get more donations from people for meals.

 Findhorn community also have a barrio kitchen.